v-rgrace/Viva/Viva/glint/setup/change-live-survey.md

 # Make changes to a live Viva Glint survey

-> [!IMPORTANT]
-> This feature becomes live in the Viva Glint platform on November 16, 2024.

 While some elements of a live survey can be adjusted, only make live edits when necessary.

 Preview your survey before launching.
 Follow these practices: